AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 <a name="getvaluesindexcollection"></a>
 ### `Index Collection`

 Returns events at the specified indexes.
 If no stored event exists at a specified index, the stream's read characteristics determine how the returned event is calculated.
+For more information, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).

 #### Request
  ```text